httpwg/wg-materials/interim-20-10/minutes.md

 ### [RFC6265bis](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis)

 mkwst: presenting...

 * Draft status
     * 20 open issues
     * 19 are relatively strait forward
     * 1 is larger, we'll talk about it later
-    * a couple bugs worht defering
+    * a couple bugs worth defering
     * nothing we can do them in the doc as it exists (see slides)
     * some others that are stale and we think we can close (see slides)
     * some need investigation, such as the test suite (wp-test, browsers and spec disagree).
-Specificly around same-site.
+Specifically around same-site.
 Bulk of short term effort will be here.
     * Changes to cookie implementations in the wild that should flow into this doc.
 Should we do that in this draft? or punt to a future doc?
 * these are wrapped up in a doc called cookie incrementalism
-* some hve shipped in implementations
+* some have shipped in implementations
-* 3 seem ready to folkd in
+* 3 seem ready to fold in
     * SameSite by default
     * requiring secure for SameSite=None
     * Schemeful SameSite (taking the scheme into account in addition to domain)
-    * (engine implemation table)
+    * (engine implementation table)
 * We have tests for each of these (table with results)
 * WPT doesn't turn on these flags, table is wrong
-* we've catagorized the bugs, so we have a path forward
+* we've categorized the bugs, so we have a path forward
-* is it worth it to bring in some of the changes that are shipping in the wild or we are more interested in closing this document out so it reflects relatity of a couple months ago
+* is it worth it to bring in some of the changes that are shipping in the wild or we are more interested in closing this document out so it reflects reality of a couple months ago

 mnot: goal is to reflect reality.
 I think it is entirely reasonable for the WG to add a few things left.
-If there are any implemntors that say anythnig please say so now.
+If there are any implementers that say anything please say so now.

 ekr: we don't want to ship things that are in IDs and not in the actual draft.
 We would be in favor of folding them into the main draft and also shipping the draft.